dopeboy/curriculum-2.0/units/8-array-loop/lessons/2-loop/README.md

 #####Repeat operations

-Suppose I wanted to print the sequence 0 to 100, I could do that using:
+Suppose I want to print the sequence 0 to 100, I could do that using:

 ```
 console.log("0");